KevinLin1078/Kitchen-Django-App/README.md

     -$ cd Kitchen-Django-App
     -$ bash install.sh

-####This will AUTOMATICALLY deploy the application to APACHE on the web.
+#### This will AUTOMATICALLY install and deploy the application to APACHE web server.